SBC Today Commenting Guidelines

-Independently owned and operated, SBCToday exists to facilitate open discussion among Southern Baptists about topics concerning the Southern Baptist Convention.
-SBCT’s editors and moderators offer the following guidelines for those who wish to have posting privileges on the blog.
+As a ministry of Connect 316, SBC Today exists to facilitate open discussion among Southern Baptists about topics concerning the Southern Baptist Convention.
+SBC Today's Editor/moderator offers the following guidelines for those who wish to post to our blog.

 Note that *all* comments are initially moderated and must be approved.

 2. We use our names along with accurate email addresses.
 Please use yours.